Q-Aware-Labs/qawarelabs_website/README.md

 # Q-Aware Labs Website

 A modern, responsive website for Q-Aware Labs focused on AI system quality testing and research.
-Built with HTML, CSS, and JavaScript using TailwindCSS for styling.
+Built with HTML, CSS, and JavaScript using TailwindCSS for styling using the AI Agent from Cursor IDE.

 ## 🚀 Features